ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2019-10210](https://github.com/Live-Hack-CVE/CVE-2019-10210) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2019-10210.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2019-10210.svg)

 ## CVE-2019-10207
- A flaw was found in the Linux kernel's Bluetooth implementation of UART, all versions kernel 3.x.x before 4.18.0 and kernel 5.x.x.
+ A flaw was found in the Linux kernel&#8217;s Bluetooth implementation of UART.
 An attacker with local access and write permissions to the Bluetooth hardware could use this flaw to issue a specially crafted ioctl function call and cause the system to crash.